-The Pandav Leni Caves, also known as the Pandavleni Caves or Trirashmi Caves, are a group of ancient rock-cut caves in Nashik, Maharashtra.
+The Pandav Leni Caves, also called Trirashmi Caves, are a group of 24 ancient rock-cut caves located on a hilltop near Nashik, Maharashtra.
+Dating back to the 3rd century BCE, these caves were once peaceful homes for Buddhist monks.

 Quick Overview of Pandav Leni Caves